Top 11 Best Rental Websites to List Your Properties on

 2. Zillow

-Zillow is one of the biggest property listings websites in the US.
-Your first listing on Zillow is free, however, all subsequent listings posted via Zillow Rental Manager cost $9.99 per week.
-The features include an interactive map and allow prospective tenants to compare two properties side by side.
+Zillow is the largest rental listings website in the US.
+Zillow is free, however, via Zillow Rental Manager.
+However, if you want to boost your listing to increase it's reach this will cost a flat fee of $29.99 for up to 90 days.
+Zillows features include an interactive map and allow prospective tenants to compare two properties side by side.

 3. Hotpads